Top 5 AI Models of 2025: What Matters for Builders

 Where to deploy it: enterprise refactors, compliance-heavy apps, and mission threads that require stable memory.

-Anthropic's latest Opus release pairs state-of-the-art SWE-Bench scores with the effort knob.
+Anthropic's latest Opus release pairs top-tier SWE-Bench scores with the effort knob.
 You can dial responses from quick heuristics to deep, step-by-step chains of thought.

 - Effort-aware cost control: Run at low effort for copy edits, crank to high for incident postmortems.